 Experiment 1

 Our task is adapted from a multistep choice paradigm used in prior research (24).
 The original paradigm behaviorally dissociates the influence of habitual (model-free) and goal-directed (model-based) control on choice.
-To do this, it exploits low-probability connections between behavior and reward.
+It accomplishes this by exploiting low-probability connections between behavior and reward.
 A mechanism employing model-free value update is sensitive to such rewards, stamping in the participant’s prior choice.
 In contrast, model-based planning over a known causal model of the task discounts the link between actions and reward in such cases according to their low probability of occurrence.
 By observing participants’ choices, the influence of model-free and model-based control can be dissociated.
-Several lines of convergent evidence support the alignment of these mechanisms with habitual and goal-directed control, including functional neuroimaging (24), transcranial magnetic stimulation (35), and manipulations of cognitive load (5) and stress (36), among others (37, 38; but see 9-10).
+Several lines of convergent evidence support the alignment of these mechanisms with habitual and goal-directed control, including functional neuroimaging (24), transcranial magnetic stimulation (35), and manipulations of cognitive load (5) and stress (36), among others (37, 38; but see 9, 10).

 We modified this task to index not only model-free value assignment to actions (as in the original task) but also model-free value assignment to options defined by a goal (Figure 1A).
 At Stage 1 of each trial, participants choose between two actions drawn from the set [1,2,3,4].
 These choices trigger stochastic transitions to Stage 2 states from the set [blue, red, green].
 Finally, Stage 2 states deterministically transition to three unique reward distributions.
 The rewards change gradually over the course of the experiment.
 Thus, participants are motivated to choose Stage 1 actions that maximize the likelihood of transitioning to the current reward-maximizing Stage 2 state.
 Participants received detailed instructions and practice trials, including both explicit information about the stochastic transitions between Stage 1 and Stage 2 and extended practice with those transitions.